Vitamin D Deficiency and Hair Loss: The Causal Question Is Still Open

 A 2024 meta-analysis combining 8 randomised trials of vitamin D supplementation for hair loss found a small but statistically significant benefit, approximately 4.7 additional hairs per cm² over six months in deficient patients raised to sufficient levels (above 30 ng/ml serum 25-OH vitamin D).
 The effect was largest in patients with baseline levels below 20 ng/ml.
 In patients who started with sufficient levels, supplementation produced no measurable hair benefit.
 This is consistent with the broader vitamin D supplementation literature: helpful when deficient, neutral when sufficient.

 Practical implications: vitamin D testing is reasonable for patients with unexplained hair shedding, particularly women, those with limited sun exposure, or with darker skin pigmentation.
-Supplementation to achieve serum 25-OH vitamin D above 30 ng/ml is well-established as safe at standard doses (1,000–2,000 IU daily for most adults).
+Supplementation to achieve serum 25-OH vitamin D above 30 ng/ml is well-established as safe at standard doses (1,000 to 2,000 IU daily for most adults).
 Megadosing into 10,000+ IU territory without medical supervision is not supported by the hair literature and carries risk of hypercalcemia.

 Discussion (1)